coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

       variant is very useful for getting a better understanding of automation, or to know what lemmas/assumptions were used.

+.. _info_auto_not_exact:

+      The tactics shown in the info or debug output currently don't correspond exactly to the variants that proof search tactics such as :tacn:`auto` use, but they are close.

+      Occasionally the tactics shown (after removing tactics that were backtracked) may not always work as a replacement for the proof search tactic.
+For example:

+      .. example:: `info_auto` output that isn't a valid proof

+         The output isn't accepted as a proof because the conversion constraints are solved by default after every statement but are not solved internally by :tacn:`auto` as it searches for a proof.

+         .. rocqtop:: in

+            Create HintDb db.

+            Hint Resolve conj : db.
+            Hint Resolve eq_refl : db.

+            Goal forall n, n=1 -> exists x y : nat, x = y /\ x = 0.
+            intros.
+            do 2 eexists; subst.      (* Fix 2: replace with "eexists; subst." twice *)

+         .. rocqtop:: all

+            Succeed info_auto with nocore db.
+            simple apply conj.           (* from info_auto output *)
+              Fail simple apply @eq_refl.  (* Fix 1: change to "2: simple apply @eq_refl" *)
+              (* simple apply @eq_refl. *)

+         .. rocqtop:: none abort

+         One fix is to apply the tactics to the goals in a non-default order.
+Another would be to avoid using `do 2` by repeating the commands that follow it, which gives a different result.
+The fixes are shown inline in the example.

    .. tacn:: debug auto {? @nat_or_var } {? @auto_using } {? @hintbases }

       Behaves like :tacn:`auto` but shows the tactics it tries to solve the goal,